-Example: A Multiple Choice (>1 correct) question, "What team will reach the semi-finals of Copa America 2021?" with answers "Brazil", "Argentina", "Uruguay," and "uruguay" will resolve as ["Brazil", "Argentina"] (both Brazil and Argentina reached the semi-finals, Uruguay, which was repeated, didn't reach them).
+Example: In a categorical market, "What team will reach the semi-finals of Copa America 2021?" with answers "Brazil," "Argentina," "Uruguay," and "uruguay" (all of them except Uruguay, which was repeated, reached the semi-finals).

-22. Negative number outcomes: In positive number questions, if the correct answer is a negative number the answer must be 0.
+22. Negative number outcomes: In scalar and multiscalar markets, if the correct answer is a negative number the answer must be 0.

-Example: In a positive number (scalar market) question "What will be the inflation in the United States in 2024?", if there is deflation (i.e. -1%), then the answer "0" is correct.
+Example: A Scalar market with a question "What will be the inflation in the United States in

+2024?" and outcomes "lower than 1%" and "higher than 10%", if there is deflation (i.e. -1%), then the answer "0" is correct.